openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 access.
-Out of combat, the Hacker uses banes and boons such as *seeing* via their drone and *spying* or *precognition* to track information or persons of interest through databases, servers, surveillance cameras, credit card records, and and other sources of poorly secured or encrypted data.
+Out of combat, the Hacker uses banes and boons such as *seeing* via their drone and *spying* or *precognition* to track information or persons of interest through databases, servers, surveillance cameras, credit card records, and other sources of poorly secured or encrypted data.
 If deception is called for, Hackers tap into the almost omni-present streams of data of systems distributed throughout the world to fabricate video feeds, holograms, or audio transmissions using the *phantasm* bane.

 When combat breaks out, Hackers tend to avoid the front lines, relying